samjdedes/pneumonia_detection/README.md

 ### Data Understanding:

 The dataset is comprised of greyscale x-ray images of pediatric patients.
 Within these, 1,583 show normal lungs, and 4,273 show lungs with pneumonia.
 The original dataset comes from Kermany et al. on [Mendeley](https://data.mendeley.com/datasets/rscbjbr9sj/2).
-Due to the large size of the Mendeley dataset and the computational time to run several models on home computers, we have opted to use the paired down dataset that can be found on [Kaggle](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia) for proof of concept.
+This Mendeley dataset file is large in size due to it also having  and the computational time to run several models on home computers, we have opted to use the dataset that already includes a validation subfolder that can be found on [Kaggle](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia) for proof of concept.

 Having a high recall score for this type of neural network is important because a false negative is much more harmful than a false positive.